JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7975 days**.

-And here is a just a random fact -  **At the equator the Earth spins at about 1,038 miles per hour**.
+And here is a just a random fact -  **Some farmers in Japan have learned to grow their watermelons into a square shape.
+They did this to conserve shelf space**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 29 Oct, 2025.</sub>
+<sub>Last updated by Github Actions on 30 Oct, 2025.</sub>